-Please refer to Cantara On-Premises Network Architecture Options for further details and options on Cantara network configuration.
-Depending on the particular use case for Cantara in your organization, in the case of an on-premises deployment you may not need to provide any external network access.
-In the event that this is a requirement, external access should only be granted to the Cantara Access component as this will handle communications with the clients.
+Please refer to Cantara Network Architecture Options for further details and options on Cantara network configuration.
+Depending on the particular use case for Cantara in your organisation, in the case of an on-premise deployment you may not need to provide any external network access.
+In the event that this is a requirement, external access should only be granted to the Cantara Worker component as this will handle communications with the clients.
 As all communications within the Cantara platform is via REST API's all traffic will be HTTP/1.1 protocol.
 Well known ports are not mandatory and in the case of purely internal network traffic, the use of SSL is optional although recommended.
-Mobile or web applications built on utilizing the Cantara client SDKs can make use of client certificate authentication and can also support self-signed SSL/TLS certificates.
+Mobile or web applications built on utilising the Cantara client SDKs can make use of client certificate authentication and can also support self signed SSL/TLS certificates.

 Cantara Client Verification

-In addition to standard user authentication through username and password, Cantara also requires that all communications from clients to the Access server or between the Access server and Agent include the API Key.
-This key is available through the Cantara Portal for your account and license.
+In addition to standard user authentication through username and password, Cantara also requires that all communications from clients to the Worker or between the Worker and Agent include the API Key.
+This key is available through the Cantara Portal for your account and licence.
 If this key is not included in the communications then all REST service calls will be rejected.